-\textbf{Bayesian algorithms for regret minimization:} Thompson sampling \citep{Thompson1933}, among the oldest of the heuristics, is known to be asymptotically optimal in terms of the frequentist CRM \citep{agrawal2012,kaufmann2012,komiyama15}.
-One of the seminal results regarding Bayesian CRM is the Gittins index theorem \citep{Gittins89,weber1992gittins}, which states that minimizing the discounted Bayesian regret is achieved by computing the Gittins indexes of individual arms.\footnote{Note that the Gittins index is no longer optimal in the context of undiscounted regret \citep{berry1984}; see also Section 1.3.3 in \cite{kaufmannthesis}.} Note that the Bayes optimal algorithms for CRM and SRM are very different.
+\textbf{Bayesian algorithms for CRM:} Thompson sampling \citep{Thompson1933} is among the oldest of the heuristics and is known to be asymptotically optimal in terms of the frequentist CRM \citep{agrawal2012,kaufmann2012,komiyama15}.
+One of the seminal results regarding Bayesian CRM is the Gittins index theorem \citep{Gittins89,weber1992gittins}, which states that minimizing the discounted Bayesian regret can be achieved by computing the Gittins indices of individual arms.\footnote{Note that the Gittins index is no longer optimal in the context of undiscounted regret \citep{berry1984}; see also Section 1.3.3 in \cite{kaufmannthesis}.} The Bayes optimal algorithms for CRM and SRM differ considerably.
 In the former setting, the algorithm obtains a reward at the end of each round.
-In the latter setting as ours, the reward in the corresponding Bellman is delayed until round $T$, which makes our problem very challenging.
+In the latter setting, the corresponding reward is delayed until round $T$, which makes our problem particularly challenging.

-\textbf{Bayesian algorithms for simple regret minimization:} Regarding the objectives related to the identification of the best arm (i.e., simple regret minimization or related quantities), \citet{Russo2016} presented a version of Thompson sampling and derived the posterior convergence in a frequentist setting. \citet{Qin2017} introduced a modification of EI with a similar posterior convergence.
-Unlike the algorithm we consider, the algorithms discussed in \citet{Russo2016,Qin2017} do not solve recursive equations, nor are they optimal in terms of Bayesian simple regret.